Live and Invest in Panama

 Not Panama City.
 Many foreigners have retired to the Panamanian capital, but it’s not a take-it-easy retirement of peace and quiet, for Panama City is the farthest thing you could imagine from peaceful and quiet these days.

 In other words, Panama City probably isn’t your idea of an ideal retirement haven.
 But beyond its capital, the retirement options in this country are hard to beat.
 At this point in my life, I could be based anywhere in the world.
-Panama’s pro-business, pro-growth President Martinelli is making me feel very good about my decision to move to Panama, with my family and my business, nearly three years ago.
+Panama’s pro-business, pro-growth policy is making me feel very good about my decision to move to Panama, with my family and my business.

 We’re benefiting every day from the advantages of living and doing business in this country.
 And we’re taking great pleasure in watching this little country work so hard to continue along her path of peace, prosperity, and growth.